learn-co-curriculum/getting-remote-data-working-with-apis/README.md

 Many popular APIs have wrappers, i.e. gems that are code libraries that do a lot of the heavy lifting for you.
 In fact, we'll use a gem to interact with the Twitter API in the next lab.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/code-along-working-with-apis' title='Code Along: Intro to Working with APIs'>Code Along: Intro to Working with APIs</a> on Learn.co and start learning to code for free.</p>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/code-along-working-with-apis'>Code Along: Working with APIs</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/code-along-working-with-apis'>Code Along Working With APIs</a> on Learn.co and start learning to code for free.</p>